14 Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 11. Amazon Flex deliveries

-If you like the idea of getting out of the house and driving around to earn extra catch, consider signing up with Amazon Flex deliveries.
+If you like the idea of getting out of the house and driving around to earn extra cash, consider signing up with Amazon Flex deliveries.

 As long as you’re at least 21 years old, have a qualifying vehicle, valid driver’s license and insurance, and a smartphone to download the Amazon Flex app, you can make money delivering in one of four ways: